SBoudrias/Inquirer.js/README.md

 - **validate**: (Function) Receive the user input and answers hash.
 Should return `true` if the value is valid, and an error message (`String`) otherwise.
 If `false` is returned, a default error message is provided.
 - **filter**: (Function) Receive the user input and return the filtered value to be used inside the program.
 The value returned will be added to the _Answers_ hash.
 - **transformer**: (Function) Receive the user input and answers hash, and return a transformed value to display to the user.
 The transformation only impacts what is shown while editing.
 It does not modify the answers hash.
+- **answerTransform**: (Function) Similar to `transformer`, the transformation will only impacts what is shown while answered.
+It does not modify the answers hash.
 - **when**: (Function, Boolean) Receive the current user answers hash and should return `true` or `false` depending on whether or not this question should be asked.
 The value can also be a simple boolean.
 - **pageSize**: (Number) Change the number of lines that will be rendered when using `list`, `rawList`, `expand` or `checkbox`.
 - **prefix**: (String) Change the default _prefix_ message.